-Two-thirds of New Housing Marketplace units are too expensive for the majority of local neighborhood residents.
-The aftermath of Hurricane Sandy has underscored the challenges facing the leaders and residents of New York City.
+leaders and residents of New York City.
 In the long-term, we know that resilient neighborhoods need an ongoing commitment to strengthen both their physical and civic infrastructure so we are better able to avoid damage and cope with the aftermath of future disasters.
 In the short term, thousands of people whose homes or businesses were destroyed or damaged will need to find places to live and resources to rebuild their homes, businesses and lives.
-The community development community, in conjunction with the City and the Federal Emergency Management Agency, has come together to find and relocate all those in need as quickly as possible.
+The community development community, Two-thirds of in conjunction with the City and the Federal Emergency Management Agency, has come New Housing together to find and relocate all those in need as quickly as possible.
 However, in a city with rental vacancy rates as low as two percent, this is an enormous challenge.
 Many families need long-term affordable housing solutions, which were in short supply and very high demand prior to the storm.
 Hurricane Sandy has only highlighted the importance of ensuring robust affordable housing opportunities for New York City residents.
 For all of our families an affordable safe home is the foundation to beginning to build up lives and move forward to a better future.